-At the end of each instructional year, the QEP Assessment Team and the QEP Implementation Committee will conduct a formative evaluation of the overall QEP.
+At the end of each instructional year, the QEP Implementation Committee will conduct a formative evaluation of the overall QEP.
 This formative evaluation will include assessment measure results: budget projections for the next year, pilot evaluations, upcoming goals, action plans, surveys of students and instructors, and recommendations for improvement.
 The results will be included in an annual QEP Progress Report that will be submitted to the College president who will in turn share it with the Board of Trustees.
-The report will also be used as the foundation for the five-year impact report.
+The report will also be used as the foundation for the fiveyear impact report.